RaphaeldeGail/workspace-nucleation/README.md

 The *administrator* service account is the owner of the workspace folder and thus can create any resource in it.
 It has also administrative rights to the GCS bucket and the compute image storage.

+The *Administrators Group* can impersonate the *administrator* service account.
+The *Policy Administrators Group* can impersonate the *policy-administrator* service account.

 Below is a simple diagram presenting the organization:

 ![functional-structure](docs/functional-structure.svg)
-*Figure - Functional diagram for the workspace structure.*
+*Figure - Functional diagram for the workspace structure -* *The yellow blocks represent IAM permissions bound to a user on a resource.*

 On top of the permissions within the team, the organization administrators remain the owners of the ADM project and of the workspace folder, by inheritance.
 Only the *builder* service account can create a workspace.
 Only an organization administrator can delete a workspace.

 ## Repository presentation

+TODO: HERE

 ### Repository structure